-- Prior experience: If you have completed an approved criminal justice training academy you may qualify to receive 25 lower-division elective credits.
-If you have military experience, you may be eligible to earn credit toward your CityU Criminal Justice degree.
+- Prior experience: If you have completed an approved criminal justice training academy, you may qualify to receive up to 25 lower-division elective credits.
+If you have military experience, you may be eligible to earn credit toward this Criminal Justice degree.

 - Corporate Risk Mitigation